JoeNibe/JoeNibe.github.io/_posts/vulnhub/2020-02-16-fristileaks #1.3.md

 sudo -u fristi /var/fristigod/.secret_admin_stuff/doCom
 ```

-We can run sudo command using the `doCom` binary.
+Turns out that we can run any command as sudo using the `doCom` binary.
 Lets pop a shell using the same binary.

 ```bash
 bash-4.1$ ls